-Date of first appointment: 7 March 2020 Date of last re-election: 22 January 2021
+Date of first appointment: 7 March 2020

+Date of last re-election: 22 January 2021 (standing for reelection at the upcoming annual general meeting)

 Mr Tan Soon Liang is the founder and managing director of Ti Ventures Pte.
 Ltd., which invests in growing businesses and partnering business owners through leading its corporate development, business transformation and mergers and acquisitions functions since 2009.
 He is also the managing director of Omnibridge Capital Pte.
-Ltd. which focuses on early-stage angel and venture capital investments in start-ups and fast-growing companies in Asia.
+Ltd. which focuses on early-stage angel and venture capital investments in startups and fast-growing companies in Asia.
 Prior to that, he was the head of business advisory and subsequently, an advisor at BDO Raffles Advisory Pte Ltd.

-Mr Tan obtained a Bachelor of Business (Honours) Degree, majoring in Financial Analysis from Nanyang Technological University in 1997 and subsequently a Master of Business Administration Degree from University of Hull, United Kingdom, in 2001.
+Mr Tan obtained a Bachelor of Business (Honours) Degree, majoring in Financial Analysis from Nanyang Technological University ("NTU") in 1997 and subsequently a Master of Business Administration Degree from University of Hull, United Kingdom, in 2001.
 He is a CFA® charterholder from CFA® Institute, United States.
 He is a member of the Singapore Institute of Directors.
+He is a Director of Spectra Secondary School and Vice President of NTU Nanyang Business School Alumni Association Executive Committee.